taigroddy/hackintosh-MSI-GF63/README.md

 # UPDATED:
 The alling problems is fixed in EFI.
-If you have any the problems, you can find the above.
+If you have any the problems, you can find the below.

 # hackintosh-MSI-GF63